darkwizard242/git-scripts/README.md

 * Creating branches out of any existing tag within one or multiple repositories.

-* Merged a branch into another branch within one or multiple repositories.
+* Merge a branch into another branch within one or multiple repositories.

 ## Scripts